 John blinked.
 He was happy that it was Ximene he really loved.
 To continue the relationship he must now accept whatever complications it brought.

 He smiled.
 It was a genuine smile.
 He felt comfortable and confident that he could cope.
-‘Tell Ximene about your plan to turn me into the worlds greatest lover’
+He reached out and caressed Joan’s shoulder.‘Tell Ximene about your plan to turn me into the worlds greatest lover.’

 Ximene giggled ‘And you ought to know John, that you are getting better but you have a long way to go.’